CHARLES GRAVES PAINTING - FREQUENTLY ASKED QUESTIONS:

 What are your certifications/qualifications that set you apart?

 Charles Graves is a licensed painting contractor, a professional painter, a licensed lead abatement and lead maintenance/repair contractor and supervisor, a qualified carpenter, and a certified mold inspector and certified mold remediator (certified by both PMII and OSHA).
 Charles Graves and Ana Graves are also active in the community, assisting with Habitat for Humanity and Food for Others.
 Charles Graves Painting has an A+ rating and 5 star with the BBB, which screened and approved us.
 We also have an A rating with Angie's List, and are a screened and approved contractor with them as well.
 We also maintain a 5 star on Google, and a 4.5/5 on Yelp, and a 5 star on Houzz.
 We were rated "Best of Houzz 2018 and 2019" for painting contractors.
+We constantly stay educated on the newest design trends, paint technology, and new paint brands/lines/finishes.
 Our goal is to be loving to our community, helpful and professional with all of our customers, provide the highest quality service to everyone we meet, and then give back!

 How do I pick out my colors?